The Car Emergency Kit

 A record of what has been done to your car recently and in the past can help an emergency mechanic figure out where to start.
-Recent maintenance or repairs can help them figure a jumping-off point for diagnosing – or can help them eliminate possible causes.
-Either way, a maintenance record for your vehicle is important.
+Recent maintenance or repairs can help them figure out a jumping-off point for diagnosing – or can help them eliminate possible causes.
+Either way, a maintenance record for your vehicle is essential.
 It will also help add value when you go to sell it!

 License, Insurance, and Registration

 Do we need to say this?
 We shouldn’t, but you’d be surprised how many people still don’t realize they must always have this paperwork in the vehicle.
 Carry your license in your wallet or purse while keeping insurance, and registration should stay with the car – many owner’s manuals will be packaged in a holder with a spot for these.